What Is MCP (Model Context Protocol)?

 - An AI assistant acts as an MCP client and discovers those tools.

-MCP and safety
+MCP and security

 - Your own credentials, so calls run on your account.